 The transferability of credits and or acceptance of the degree or certificate a student earns at Bethel Seminary is at the complete discretion of the institution to which the student may seek to transfer.

 Verification of Student Status

-Verification of student status for loans, insurance, and other matters is made through the Office of the Registrar (https://www.bethel.edu/registrar/transcripts-records/verification/).
+Verification of student status for loans, insurance, and other matters is made through the Office of the Registrar.

 Veterans